 Just across the park, you’ll find the Metropolitan Museum of Art, one of the most prestigious and comprehensive art museums in America.

 Its many marble halls are perfectly chilled in the summer, especially in exhibit spaces where they are keeping precious or fragile artifacts.
 The museum, which is consistently voted TripAdvisor’s #1 Museum in the World, showcases over 5,000 years of art from every corner of the world.

 The Met’s fantastic permanent collection includes showcases like Arms & Armor, The Robert Lehman Collection, Modern and Contemporary Art and many, many more.

-Getting in: The Metropolitan Museum of Art tickets are included on New York City Explorer Pass.
+Getting in: The Metropolitan Museum of Art tickets are included on the New York Explorer Pass.

 The Museum of Modern Art (MoMA)

 On the other end of Central Park, the Museum of Modern Art is home to some of the most influential pieces of modern art in the world.

 The MoMA features the works of Monet, Warhol, Cezanne, Van Gogh, Seurat, as well of hoards of contemporary artists who are constantly changing the art scene.
 In addition to the famous permanent halls, the MoMA regularly features a unique range of ever-changing special exhibits.